jaanga/lib/db/readme.md

 The primary way of understanding what a Gitub repository is about is via its Read Me file.
 GitHub Read Me files are displayed as HTML if they are written ib GitHub Markdown format.
 GitHub also supports the hosting of static web pages that based on HTML.
 CSS and JavaScript.
-The probllem is that if you want data to appear on both the Read Me file and as a web page then you need two copies of the content - ine in Markdown and the other in HTML.
+The problem is that if you want data to appear on both the Read Me file and as a web page then you need two copies of the content - ine in Markdown and the other in HTML.

 ## The Solution
-The docBrowesr library allows you to write the content once - in Markdown format - and has the comtent appear nicely formatted in both systems.
+The docBrowesr library allows you to write the content once - in Markdown format - and has the content appear nicely formatted in both systems.

 ## Features
 * Fast, simple and small
 * Happily works with both Markdown and HTML
 * Displays an 'Instant Message' from a single designated source, read at run time, and displays it on all instances
 * Two links for every repo - one for app view - one for source view
-* And one for the read me.
+* And one for the read me
 * HTML files are about using the apps
-* Moving around github is about looking at source code
+* Moving around GitHub is about looking at source code
 * Needs seamless transitions between running apps, parsing source code and viewing read me files

 _The following are some of the thoughts going on while this app and these web pages are being developed.
 This text is very much a work in rapid progress._